Amr-Shah33n/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file_type shell script to output file type of specified file

 13-symbolic_link shell script that creates a symbolic link for a specified directory

+14-copy_html shell script that copies all html files from current dir to parent dir